blakeohare/crayon/Libraries/Nori/nori-protocol-readme.txt

 	{int: number of children to add}
 	{list of n int IDs}

+TO: calls setTimeout and triggers a ui-generated-event to call back with an ID#.
+TO is shoft for "Time Out" "TO",
+	{int: the ID number of the callback to trigger in the VM}
+	{int: the number of milliseconds for the callback}

 Update pass
 Visual changes phase:
 - loop through updates, apply all property changes first, this ensures that the elements with any ID that is mentioned actually exists